h2oai/h2o-3/h2o-py/docs/intro.rst

 H2O Cluster Inspection
 ----------------------

-There are many tools for directly interacting with user-visible objects in the H2O cloud.
+There are many tools for directly interacting with user-visible objects in the H2O cluster.
 Every new python session begins by initializing a connection between the python client and the H2O cluster: